Outsourced-Logic/Skipper/README.md

 <h3>Reliability and support</h3>

 Skipper is designed with reliability in mind and has been privately tested for over 100 hours before public release.
-Our small team of beta testers continues to evaluate its performance daily.
-We strive to address user concerns and provide timely support.
+Our small team of beta testers continues to evaluate its performance daily and will strive to adapt our testing around user feedback.

 <h3>No unnecessary complexity</h3>